Pure metric geometry: introductory lectures: Universality

 \begin{thm}{Exercise} Modify the proofs of \ref{prop:completion-univeral} and \ref{prop:sep-in-urys} to prove the following theorem. \end{thm}

 \begin{thm}{Theorem} Let $K$ be a compact set in a separable space $\spc{S}$.
-Then any distance-preserving map from $K$ to an Urysohn space can be extended to a distance-preserving map on whole $\spc{S}$. \end{thm}
+Then any distance-preserving map from $K$ to an Urysohn space can be extended to a distance-preserving map of the whole $\spc{S}$. \end{thm}